ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingremovingservers.md

 ### Before you add ESXi servers
 {: #vc_nsx-t_addingremovingservers-adding-prereq}

-* Do not add ESXi servers from the VMware vSphere Web Client.
-The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
+* Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * A vCenter Server with NSX-T instance with NFS storage must have at least 3 ESXi servers.
 You can expand the default cluster to have up to 51 ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server with NSX-T instance with vSAN storage must have at least 4 ESXi servers.